googlefonts/googlefonts.github.io/gf-guide/build.md

 <div class="callout">

 🦕 This chapter aims to guide designers in the building of their font binaries using open-source tools as per our production requirements.
-Everything related to font file settings is detailed in the <b>Pre-production</b> part of the guide, and for practicality, that information will not be repeated here.
+Everything related to font file settings is detailed in the Pre-production part of the guide, and for practicality, that information will not be repeated here.
 <br><br>
- If you read “you should follow the recommendation” or “respect the requirements” etc, please refer to the chapters labeled as <mark class="blue">start</mark> and <mark class="green"><b>must&rarr;</b></mark> under the Pre-production contents.
+ If you read “you should follow the recommendation” or “respect the requirements” etc, please refer to the chapters labeled as <mark class="blue">start</mark> and <mark class="green"><b>must&rarr;</b></mark> under the <b>Pre-production: Getting your fonts ready for GF</b> contents.
 You will have a better understanding of the following guidelines if you have read them first.
 <br><br>
 We recommend you install all the tools in a virtual environment, to avoid conflict between packages.
 Further information is detailed in the Tools and Dependencies section.
 <br><br>